Statement of Faith

 Sin

 Sin is any deviation from God’s perfection.
-This may include actions He has prohibited, inaction where He has commanded action, or even in internal desire or orientation contrary to God’s character.
-Sin is rooted in pride because we think we know better than God.
-Sin is also rooted in idolatry because we count our desires as more important than God.
+This may include actions He has prohibited, inaction where He has commanded action, or even an internal desire or orientation contrary to God’s character.
+Sin is generally rooted in pride because we think we know better than God.
+Sin is also generally rooted in idolatry because we count our desires as more important than God.
 Sin is also a result of unbelief in that we trust ourselves to accomplish things rather than believing that God is powerful to do them.
 Mankind was created in the image of God and, therefore, we are supposed to look like Him.
 When we sin, we fail to look and be like God and we misrepresent His nature, polluting His image.
 Therefore death, the destroying of this defiled image, is warranted.
 Imagine there were many portraits that were painted of you.
 If someone took a brush and painted a thick, black stripe directly over your face, that painting would be ruined.
-It may have once been a beautiful painting, but now you want nothing to do with it.
+It may have once been a beautiful painting, and you may even be able to tell that the beauty is still under the black somewhere, but now it has been permanently corrupted.
 You are a painting of God, and sin is that black stripe.
 Similarly, when an American flag touches the ground, it is to be burned because it has been brought lower that its rightful place and is no longer an acceptable image of that which it represents.
 That is why sin leads to death; if God does not destroy the vessel of sin (our minds, bodies, and souls), He would be accepting an attack on His own holiness and would no longer be Holy.

 Gen 1:27; Gen 1:31; Eccl 7:29; Acts 17:26-29; Gen 2:16-17; Gen 3:6-24; Rom 5:12; Rom 5:15-19; Ps 51:5; Rom 8:7; Isa 53:6; Gen 6:12; Rom 3:9-18; Eph 2:1-3; Rom 1:18, 32; Rom 2:1-16; Gal 3:10; Matt 20:15; Eze 18:19-20; Rom 1:20; Rom 3:19; Gal 3:2; Rom 1:26-32; Isa 1:18; Matt 11:27-30; Isa 55:1-3